wavemaker/docs/learn/react-native/chart-tooltips.md

 ### Example

-To understand the creation and binding of Chart Tooltip, you can refer the following example.
+​To understand how to create and bind a Partial as Chart Tooltip, you can refer to the following example.

 1. Use the following dataset for chart.